pdhummel/rurik/README.md

 * retrieveAdvisor - for a player, handle 2 advisors with the same number in the same column
 * handle moveFromLocation and moveToAnywhere
 * add version info
+* ability to delete game from UI
+* leader special abilities

 * action phase
   * build action - stable, tavern